 Do you need 30 or 50 amp service?
 What will you be running in the camper will help decide this.
-If you will be running one roof a/c, refrigerator and converter most of the time and the microwave periodically, we would recommend at least 30 amp service.
-You may not be able to run the microwave and roof a/c at the same time, but it is easy to adjust the thermostat of the roof a/c so it will not be running while the microwave is.
-Two roof a/c's will need 50 amp service.
+If you will be running one roof A/C, refrigerator and converter most of the time and the microwave periodically, we would recommend at least 30 amp service.
+You may not be able to run the microwave and roof A/C at the same time, but it is easy to adjust the thermostat of the roof A/C so it will not be running while the microwave is.
+Two roof A/Cs will need 50 amp service.
 Please refer to Chapter 8 Electrical System for an amperage consumption chart which will help decide your needs.
-See video at www.Dutchmen.com.
+See video at www.keystonerv.com.